Antony-AXS/indicator.nvim/README.md

 | `Indicator.window_highlight_event_activate`   | Triggers an event to Highlight the window you jump into everytime.                           |
 | `Indicator.window_highlight_event_deactivate` | Disables the event to Highlight the window you jump into everytime.                          |

-### Window Management with Indication
+### Window Management with Visual Indication
- Neovim's inbuilt window management system is repicated here with just 'jump' and 'close' feature. set a keymap to trigger the function and then use key commands to do the following:
+Neovim's inbuilt window management system is replicated here with only the "jump" and "close" features.<br>
+Set a keymap to trigger the function, and then use key commands to perform the following actions:

-  1. jump - ``number + "w"`` to jump to the desired window with the help of indication.
+   1. **Jump** - Use ``number + "w"`` to jump to the desired window with the help of indication.
-  2. close - ``number + "q"`` to close the desrired window, ``number + "o"`` to keep the desired window and close the rest.
+   2. **Close** - Use ``number + "q"`` to close the desired window, or ``number + "o"`` to keep the desired window and close the rest.

 ### Keymaps for Indicator Functions

 ```lua